ntyndall/footballstats/README.md

 # ...
 ```

-Unfortunately, the size of the XGBoost model being stored in the R package leads to memory issues when lazy loading - to save some cash on large memory boxes, I _can_ just `scp xgModel.rda root@IP:/root` the file across and load it while performing the analysis so I don't have to lazy load it.
+Unfortunately, the size of the XGBoost model being stored in the R package leads to memory issues when lazy loading - to save some cash on large memory boxes, I _can_ just `scp mymodels/xgModel.rda root@IP:/root` the file across and load it while performing the analysis so I don't have to lazy load it.

 ## Tagging a release
   - Update `DESCRIPTION` file to required version (must be > than most recent `GIT` version).
-  - Run `Rscript tag.R {v#}` inside root directory `/footballstats/`.
+  - Run `Rscript -e "organisR::tag.R()"` inside root directory `/footballstats/`.
   - Update Github with the newest tag and binary that is produced from step 2.

 ## Scripts